 The SSA also wants to know if your impairment prevents you from presently doing the work you were able to do within the last 15 years.
 Lastly, they want to know if your impairment prevents you from doing any other kind of work.

 Guidelines determining your work ability

 The “grid rules” are medical-vocational guidelines used to determine your ability to work, according to what level of exertion you’re capable of and other factors.
-The “grid” is a chart with different rules applying to different age brackets and different residual functioning capacity (RFC) levels.
-The grid rules favor those who are 50+, limited to sedentary work, and have limited transferable work skills.
+The “grid” is a chart with different Social Security disability rules applying to different age brackets and different residual functioning capacity (RFC) levels.
+The grid rules favor those who are at, and older than, age 50, limited to sedentary work, and have limited transferable work skills.

 If you are over the age of 50 and you have a disabling condition, but your condition doesn’t meet a medical listing for disability, grid rules would apply.
 The SSA would look at your age bracket and consider your education, skill level, and the transferability of your skills to another job.
 They would then use this information to determine whether you can be considered disabled by their standards.

 Residual Functioning Capacity

 RFC stands for residual functioning capacity.
 This is the level of physical exertion a person can work at despite limited ability due to impairment.
 Your RFC is based on how much weight you can lift.
 Based on the weight you’re able to lift (and how frequently,) you may be found to be capable of sedentary, light, medium, or heavy work levels.
 For each of these RFC work levels, there are different grid rules to apply for SSDI.